Why Yard Grading and Landscaping Matter for Your Home’s Foundation

-Your home could sustain damage for many reasons, but did you know one culprit could be your yard?
-Your landscape grading (the way your yard slopes) affects the amount of water that collects near your home.
+Your home could sustain damage for many reasons, but did you know that culprits could be your yard and landscaping?
+Your yard grading (the way your yard slopes) affects the amount of water that collects near your home.

 If your home is poorly graded, runoff easily flows toward your foundation, causing leaks and instability.
-Let’s explore everything you need to know about yard grading, its impacts, and what you can do to repair and protect your home.
+Let’s explore everything you need to know about yard grading, landscaping, their impacts, and what you can do to repair and protect your home.

 The grade of your lawn refers to its slope and the flow of water through it.
-There are high points and low points in your yard, and your grade will be judged based on where your home is in regard to those points.
+There are high points and low points in your yard, and your grade will be judged based on where your home is regarding those points.

-To put it more simply, there are two types of grading.
-These include:
+To put it more simply, there are two types of grading:

 - Negative Grading: Homes built at their lawns’ low points are considered to be on negative grades.
 Soil can also erode over time, sloping down but angled towards your home.
 Runoff follows the same path, collecting next to your home, leaking inside, and causing more damage.